jteles277/TQS_104360/Lab_6/README.md

 This IES Project was made without the use of any tests or automatic analysis in a really short timespam, so it is completely flawed from a technical point of view.

-This analysis just serves to prove how important testing/analysis is to developing a secure and well strustured application.
+This analysis just serves to prove how important testing/analysis is to developing a secure and well strutured application.

 ![#as](images/IES.png)